brucemcpherson/gasGit/dependencies.md

 # Google Apps Script Project: gasGit
-This repo (gasGit) was automatically updated on 2/21/2021, 12:47:17 PM by GasGit
+This repo (gasGit) was automatically updated on 8/2/2021, 8:25:19 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")